nkofficial-1005/slack-connector/README.md

 ## Support

-If you encounter any issues or have questions about the setup, please create an issue in this repository.
+If you encounter any issues or have questions about the setup, feel free to ping me.